 Persons enrolled in Project Lifesaver wear a small personal transmitter around the wrist or ankle that emits an individualized tracking signal.
 If an enrolled client goes missing, the caregiver notifies the Brighton Township Police Department acting as the Project Lifesaver agency, and a trained emergency team responds to the wanderer’s area.
 Program participants have found that most who wander are found within a few miles from home, and search times have been reduced from hours and days to minutes.

 Each bracelet costs $300.
 The Department is now accepting donations to assist program participants with a financial need.
 If you wish to make a donation, please contact Officer Eric Schwartz at 724-728-1134 Ext.
 207 or by email at email@example.com.
 Click here to see Officer Schwartz’ letter and program equipment cost to help you decide on an appropriate donation.

 If you are going to be away from your home for a period of time, the police department will make periodic checks on your residence while you are away.
 Prior to leaving, phone the department at 724-728-1134 with departure and return dates.

 D.A.R.E.
 (DRUG ABUSE RESISTANCE EDUCATION)

-The Township would like to thank the staff, teachers and administration of the Beaver Area School District for their support of, and participation in, the D.A.R.E. program at Dutch Ridge Elementary School.
-At the May 31st year-end celebration with over 180 student participants, during which each student received a Certificate of Completion and D.A.R.E.
+The Township would like to thank the staff, teachers and administration of the Beaver Area School District for their continued support of, and participation in, the D.A.R.E. program at Dutch Ridge Elementary School.
+At the year-end D.A.R.E.
+Days celebration students receive a Certificate of Completion and D.A.R.E.
 T-shirt.
-The Rotary Club of Beaver provided financial support through a cash donation for the purchase of the T-shirts.
+The Rotary Club of Beaver provided financial support through a cash donation towards the purchase of the T-shirts.

 BEAVER COUNTY CRIME SOLVERS